-Another exercise that goes hand in hand with yoga is breathing exercises.
-Perfecting this will help you enhance your flow, therefore many people practice their breathing techniques alongside the exercise.
+Another exercise that goes hand in hand with starting yoga is breathing exercises.
+Perfecting this will help you enhance your flow, therefore many people practise their breathing techniques alongside the exercise.

 There are certain styles of yoga that’ll burn more calories than others.
 The more active styles, such as vinyasa, ashtanga and power, will see you burning higher calories and therefore losing weight or preventing weight gain.

-You can also expect to tone up and improve your overall fitness and metabolism while practicing yoga.
+You can also expect to tone up and improve your overall fitness and metabolism while starting yoga.
 Building muscle and bettering your metabolism are sure to help you with your weight loss journey.

 As well as this, this way of exercising has been proven to put you in a positive headspace.
 This mental switch helps you to make healthier day-to-day choices and might just keep you away from too many visits to the biscuit tin!